jkranyak/Heart_Predictions_team_decisionmakers/README.md

 Its hard to extrapolate from our data the information we need to answer this question, aside from the obvious factors, such as stop smoking if you smoke, sleeping for about 7 hours per night and taking care of your general health.

 However, as a critical thinking exercise we would suggest that this data is indicative of reducing heart disease by living an active and healthy lifestyle; perhaps that would include exercise, staying physically active and maintaining your ability to walk as long as possible.
-Also the data around BMI seems to suggest that staying around 20-25BMI has the least risk, so keeping a healthy diet would help in reducing your risk of heart disease… but the data also indicates that a BMI too low also increases your risk of developing heart disease!
+Also the data around BMI seems to suggest that staying around 20-25BMI has the least risk, so keeping a healthy diet would help in reducing your risk of heart disease, but the data also indicates that a BMI too low also increases your risk of developing heart disease!
 So, don’t skip dessert too many times, and have a drink!
 It seems that drinking had a negative correlation on heart disease according to this data set.

 5. How will this data help hospitals to make informed decisions and develop effective business plans and strategies?